ikmb/dragen-variant-calling/docs/development.md

 Note that the pipeline will throw an error if one of your genes was not found.
 This most likely means that you used a name that is not HGNC compliant.
 Try searching HGNC and/or EnsEMBL for the correct spelling/name.

+Please also note that the perl script requires a working installation of the [EnsEMBL API](https://www.ensembl.org/info/docs/api/api_installation.html) to be installed in version 109.
+You can do this in e.g. a conda environment or directly on the system.
+Trying to containerize this has sadly not been successful.

 3) Convert the BED file into a picard-style interval list using picard tools (picard BedToIntervalList) and store both the bed file and the interval list in the subfolder `assets/panels/hg38`

 ```bash